truenas/documentation/content/References/ThinProvisioning.md

 Traditional thick storage allocation involves dedicating a specific amount of physical storage space for each zvol upfront, regardless of whether that space is immediately used.
 This can lead to inefficient use of storage resources and increased costs.

 Thin provisioning, on the other hand, enables administrators to allocate storage space virtually, without immediately assigning physical storage.
-When a new zvol is created, it is assigned a size limit, but physical storage is only consumed as data is actually written to the volume.
+When a new zvol is created, it is assigned a size limit, but it consumes physical storage only as data is actually written to the volume.
 This allows for more flexible and efficient use of storage resources.

 ### Enabling Thin Provisioning